 ECC83 are the same type of valves with 12AX7

-On the back, you have MIDI IN/OUT, Line Out for silent recording, power amp in/return or preamp out/send inputs, serial/parallel fx loop with level control.
+On the back, you have MIDI IN/OUT, Line Out for silent recording, power amp in/return or preamp out/send inputs, and serial/parallel fx loop with level control.

 Also, you have 4 different speaker outputs with different Ohm levels.

 There are countless options, variations and flexibility possibilities in using Marshall JVM205C and to be honest, I don’t really want to make this article too long.
 So if you want to know more in-depth functionalities of this amp, I highly suggest you check out the official manual.

 This amp also features a dual speaker system that consists of a Celestion Heritage G12H (8Ω, 80w) and a Celestion Vintage (8Ω, 70w).
 Top-notch, industry-standard brands and models for guitar speakers!
 All made in the UK!

 If you are into electric guitars, I’m sure you are aware of the importance of Marshall amps.
 Along with Fender amp sounds, Marshall is also considered a pillar in the guitar amp world.
 When British sounds are wanted, it’s the Marshall amps that will deliver!

 When I first started playing the guitar, I wasn’t really aware of these foundations but later on, discovered that Marshall sound is my all-time favourite guitar amp brand.

 Regardless of what guitar I have at the moment, be it a Strat, LP type, 7 string…etc, I always look for Marshall sounds as my base guitar tones.

 Having played with Marshall JVM205C as well as many other models in the studios, I can easily say that if I were to buy a guitar amp today, it would be a Marshall model.

 Unfortunately, I can not invest in guitar amps as I have to live in a small space.

 Marshall JVM205C is an extremely flexible amp that offers almost classic and modern Marshall vibes in a single box!
 If you have the chance to play loud, I would definitely recommend you check this model.
 You have more than enough channels and modes to cover an entire gig consisting of many different genres.